Mrrvm/os_lusiadas_2/content/sources/Atlantica - contemporary art from Cabo Verde, Guinea Bissau, São Tomé and Príncipe and their Diásporas.md

 ### Annotations

 #### Concepts
-##### Between Sankofa and janus... the labour of the 'transterritorialised'artists -Inocência Mata
+##### Between Sankofa and janus... the labour of the 'transterritorialised'artists - Inocência Mata

 "People literally need to take a steps backwards to reclaim the past so as to understand the present an why and how they have come to be where they are and who they are today." - Kofi Poku Quan-Baffour 2012, 3